Student Distance Learning Protocols

 - Late students must go through the Dean’s Office to gain admission to class

-- Every school day in distance learning will proceed according to the bell schedule.
+- Every school day in distance or virtual learning will proceed according to the bell schedule.
 Teachers will host a synchronous learning session via Zoom any time a given class would meet.
 Prior to the scheduled start time for a class, students should log in to the Zoom meeting room for that class, turn on their cameras, and be prepared to participate in the learning activities their teachers have planned.

 - Teachers are not required to post the link each day for each meeting; students are expected to open the link posted on their teachers’ Google Classroom pages (the preferred method) or join the room from their Zoom meeting history.
 Students will be unable to join a class without being logged in to their JHS Zoom account.